-Rest assured, you’re not alone.
-A lot of people feel uneasy interacting with people in certain situations – whether that means talking to their boss, a potential date, or a stranger at a party.
+If you suffer with social anxiety, rest assured, you’re not alone.
+A lot of people feel uneasy interacting with people in many different ways – whether that means talking to their boss, a potential date, or a stranger at a party.

-This kind of social anxiety can be a real problem for some.
+This kind of anxiety can be a real problem for some people.
 Without noticing it they can gradually start to avoid certain situations – eg parties and nights out – because they just feel too anxious at the prospect of facing people.

-Then before they know it their social life has disappeared.
-Which is a real shame, because humans are social beings, we all need some company, if only from time to time.
+Then before they know it their social life has disappeared and their relationships are suffering.
+Which is a real shame, because us humans are social beings, and we all need some company sometimes.

 So it’s well worth finding out how to talk to people with confidence, before you start to shun any kind of social engagement.